liferay/liferay-central-test-2/modules/sdk/gradle-plugins-tld-formatter/README.markdown

 apply plugin: "com.liferay.tld.formatter"
 ```

-The plugin automatically resolves the Liferay TLD Formatter library as a
+Since the plugin automatically resolves the Liferay TLD Formatter library as a
-dependency, therefore, you have to configure a repository hosting the library
+dependency, you have to configure a repository that hosts the library
 and its transitive dependencies.
-One repository that hosts them all is the
+The Liferay CDN repository hosts them all:
-Liferay CDN:

 ```gradle
 repositories {